EmiRoberti77/deepface_py_process/README.md

 # 🧠 DeepFace Face Verification and Model Evaluation Guide

-This project demonstrates how to use the **DeepFace** Python framework to perform face verification and evaluate multiple built-in face recognition models.
+This project demonstrates how to use the **DeepFace** framework to perform face verification and evaluate multiple built-in face recognition models.
 It also helps developers select the best model based on speed, embedding size, backend, and verification accuracy.

 ---